AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 5. Smart traffic management

-By connecting the physical devices such as street cameras, smart traffic lights, and the GPS-connected vehicles, and analyzing the generated data, traffic congestion can more efficiently be managed.
-For example, during rush hours, algorithms would process this data in real-time to dynamically adjust traffic light timings.
-Or navigational applications would provide alternate routing suggestions to disperse the traffic.
+By connecting physical devices such as street cameras, smart traffic lights, and GPS-connected vehicles and analyzing the generated data, traffic congestion can be more efficiently managed.
+For example, during rush hours, algorithms would process this data in real time to dynamically adjust traffic light timings.8 Or navigational applications would provide alternate routing suggestions to disperse the traffic.

 6. Urban planning

-In Istanbul, the municipality is using live satellite images and camera pictures, in addition to traditional population datasets, to build2 more daycares and parks districts with the highest number of children and the elderly present (Figure 2).
+In Istanbul, the municipality is using live satellite images and camera pictures, in addition to traditional population datasets, to build more daycares and parks districts with the highest number of children and the elderly present.9

 Retail

 Amazon Go has automated checkouts.
-When users enter the store, they are automatically logged into their Amazon account.
-And each item they pick off a shelf is automatically added to their virtual cart.
-And once they leave the store, the total receipt amount is deducted from their card they’ve saved on Amazon’s system (Figure 3).
+When users enter the store, they are automatically logged into their Amazon account.11 And each item they pick off a shelf is automatically added to their virtual cart.
+And once they leave the store, the total receipt amount is deducted from the card they’ve saved on Amazon’s system.

 8. Restocking shelves